 - Disposal doesn’t grind properly but motor keeps humming

 - Noises are noticeably louder than usual

-- Disposal starts to run but shuts off before you turn it off
+- Disposal starts to run, but shuts off before you turn it off

-- Leaks found below the disposal
+- There are leaks below the disposal

 - Water pools in sink area